MarkusBordihn/BOs-Easy-NPC/DEVELOPMENT.md

 - core - the main mod (game logic, data, and loader integrations)
 - config-ui - the optional configuration UI mod, built against core
-- bundle - a convenience packaging that ships core + config-ui as a single loader-specific JAR for users who asked for "one file"
+- bundle - a convenience meta package that declares core + config-ui as dependencies

 Why split?
 A pure Gradle multi-project setup does not support all combinations of loader plugins ( Fabric Loom, ForgeGradle/NeoForge) and publication tasks at once.